Musta-Pollo/zimolajan-privacy/itemee_terms.md

 ## 10. Indemnification

-You agree to indemnify and hold harmless Jan Zimola from any claims, damages, losses, or expenses (including legal fees) arising from:
+You agree to indemnify and hold us harmless from claims arising from:
 - Your use of the App
 - Your violation of these Terms
-- Your violation of any third-party rights
+- Your violation of third-party rights

 ---

-## 11. Modifications to the Service
+## 11. Modifications

-We reserve the right to:

-- Modify or discontinue features at any time
-- Update these Terms with notice via the App or email
+We may modify the App or these Terms at any time.
+Updates will be communicated via the App or email.
-- Change pricing for premium features (with advance notice)

-Continued use after changes constitutes acceptance of the modified Terms.
+Continued use after changes means acceptance.

 ---

 ## 12. Governing Law

-These Terms are governed by and construed in accordance with the laws of the Czech Republic, without regard to its conflict of law provisions.
+These Terms are governed by the laws of the Czech Republic.

-Any disputes arising from these Terms shall be resolved in the courts of the Czech Republic.

 ---

 ## 13. Severability

-If any provision of these Terms is found to be unenforceable, the remaining provisions will continue in full force and effect.
+If any provision is unenforceable, the remaining provisions remain in effect.

 ---

 ## 14. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Jan Zimola regarding the use of Itemee.
+These Terms and the Privacy Policy constitute the entire agreement between you and us.

 ---

-## 15. Contact Us
+## 15. Contact

-If you have any questions about these Terms, please contact us:

 **Email:** support@janzimola.com
 **Developer:** Jan Zimola

----

-*These Terms of Service are effective as of December 20, 2024.*